SurajRapeti/Liver-cancer-prediction/README.md

 ## Features
 ✅ Web-based interface using **Flask**
 ✅ Machine learning model trained on **liver disease dataset**
-✅ Accepts multiple user inputs for prediction
 ✅ Displays prediction results on a separate webpage
-✅ Includes an image in the `static` folder for UI enhancement

 ## Tech Stack
 - **Flask** (Backend)